Australian architectural styles: Background

-Europeans’ early contacts with Indigenous populations led them to misinterpret Aboriginal and Torres Strait Islander peoples' ways of life.
-Until the 20th century, a fallacy existed that Aboriginal and Torres Strait Islander peoples lacked permanent buildings and their own forms of architecture.
-Labelling Aboriginal communities as 'nomadic' allowed early settlers to justify the takeover of traditional lands claiming that they were not inhabited by permanent residents.
-A large body of evidence now indicates that a broad range of Indigenous traditional architecture forms (known as ethoarchitecture) and sophisticated knowledge of construction existed.
+Aboriginal and Torres Strait Islander peoples lacked permanent formal architecture, constructing rudimentary temporary shelters at convenient locations.

+Since late 20th century left leaning authors suggest that colonial powers labelled Aboriginal communities as 'nomadic' to allow early settlers to justify the takeover of traditional lands, claiming that they were not inhabited by permanent residents, yet physical evidence of permanent structures does not exist.

 During the nineteenth century, Australian architects were inspired by developments in England.
 This is in part due to a large number of architects coming from England to Australia to practice.
 In the twentieth century, American and International influences dominated.
 As Australia gradually became a multicultural nation in the late 20th century, the influences of immigrants also became evident.
 Imported exotic styles earlier than this can be found in a small number of historically significant Joss houses and synagogues.
 In more recent times, other global and South-East Asian influences have had a minor influence on Australian architectural styles.

 Some architectural styles show the direct influence of local factors such as climate (directly resulting in the "Filigree", "Queenslander" and "Federation Home" styles) and local materials and skillsets.
 Some Australian architects were also seen at the forefront of various movements, particularly residential architects like Harry Norris, Roy Grounds, Robin Boyd, Frederick Romberg and Harry Seidler.